apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/restart-postgresql-cluster.md

    ```bash
    kbcli cluster list <name>
    ```
-   - STATUS=Updating: means the cluster is restarting.
+   - STATUS=Updating: it means the cluster is restarting.
-   - STATUS=Running means the cluster is restarted.
+   - STATUS=Running: it means the cluster is restarted.

    ***Example***